 Like a xylophone, but bigger and more fabulous -- just like Brian.

 Marimba Cabaret is an evening of songs and stories featuring musical theater, pop hits and classical covers re-imagined for marimba, vibraphone and voice.
 Directed and accompanied by percussionist Greg Jukes, Brian Calhoon will play marimba, sing, confess, and (at times) stand 7-feet tall.
-Guaranteed to include new songs and special guests at each show, there’s something for everyone in this eclectic evening of music.
+Guaranteed to include new songs and special guests at each show, there’s something for everyone in this eclectic evening of mash-ups and marimba covers.

 See what happens when a classically-trained percussionist with a love of theater --and killer shoes-- puts on a show.
 Brian finally came out of the musical closet and embraced his eclectic tastes in music.
 Recent shows feature covers from Broadway veterans Stephen Sondheim, Jason Robert Brown, Tom Kitt, and Stephen Schwartz next to pop icons like Adele, Whitney Houston, Alanis Morissette, Radiohead and Outkast -- with a little Disney princess mash-up for good measure.